Virginia Struggles With Testing: 'There's Not Nearly Enough Supply'

 “The number of tests we’re performing depends on the day,” Northam said at Monday’s briefing.
 “We’re ramping testing up specifically in areas that have at-risk areas.”

 The increased testing in higher risk areas did happen.
-Tuesday morning, according to Delegate Danica Roem (D-13), there was a seemingly endless line of cars queued up at a local high school turned testing facility in her District.
+Tuesday morning, according to Delegate Danica Roem (D-13), there was a seemingly endless line of cars queued up at a local high school turned testing facility near her District.

 “The line was so long I didn’t even attempt to go onto the campus,” she said.
 Her district lies in the western parts of the D.C. suburbs.
 Often referred to as Northern Virginia, her region as well as the counties to the east often make up the lion’s share of positive cases as test results come in the highly populated and racially and economically diverse area.